 At the Women’s Division, my eyes were glued to this position played by WGM Gurnar Mammadova – FIDE Rating (2385).
 She has superb understanding of the King’s Indian Defense as displayed in this endgame position.
 I always tell my students to study endgames.
 This will help you form a mature and focused thinking in the process as it builds your confidence in every competition.
 Let’s check the diagram.
 Please keep safe always due to pandemic as Sydney is currently on lockdown.

 Grandmaster Vladimir Kramnik is super theoretical when playing against the King’s Indian Defense.
 His style has magic and unpredictability makes him dangerous to play with.

-15/07/2021 – If you are a chess beginner, you may be asking what Swiss system or Round-robin tournament is?
+15/07/2021 – What is success?
+How to be successful chess player?
+What are the hindrances shown in the image to overcome to be successful?
+Study this article: If you are a chess beginner, you may be asking what Swiss system or Round-robin tournament is?
 In the long run you will experience what it is all about this type of tournament system.
 Of course, every tournament is guided by FIDE Pairing rules; for example: playing an opponent higher rated than you or a much lower rated player, also playing either white or black would confuse you but do not worry because the computerized pairing system is proven accurate.

 Now, most Swiss system/Round robin tournaments are 9 rounder or even much longer, if you noticed, it is always an odd number.
 Have you evaluated your playing style?
 Do you have a proper system to study chess openings to surprise your opponent?
 Are you better when handling the white or black?These are questions to assess yourself about how ready you are to compete.
 Since chess is governed by a willing attitude to learn, determination and patience, be confident in playing Swiss or Round robin events.